Reset

 Background

-Prior to R.A.
-8762, Republic Act No. 1180 (Retail Trade Nationalization Act) enacted in 1954 absolutely prohibited foreign nationals and corporations from engaging in the retail trade business in the Philippines.
+Prior to the enactment of R.A.
+8762, Republic Act No. 1180 (Retail Trade Nationalization Act) absolutely prohibited foreign nationals from engaging in the retail trade business in the Philippines.
 R.A.
-8762, signed into law in 2000, expressly repealed R.A.
-1180 and liberalized the retail trade sector by allowing foreign investment under specific capitalization thresholds and categories, prompting constitutional challenges based on economic nationalism principles enshrined in the 1987 Constitution.
+8762 was passed on March 7, 2000, expressly repealing R.A.
+1180 and allowing foreign nationals to engage in the retail trade business under specified categories and conditions, thereby liberalizing this sector of the economy.

 Due Process